 Based on a federal law starting Jan.
-1, 2019, some Medicare Cost plans will not continue.
-The Centers for Medicare & Medicaid Services (CMS) set these new rules:
+1, 2019, The Centers for Medicare & Medicaid Services (CMS) set these new rules:

-- CMS will not renew Medicare Cost plans in counties where there are two or more Medicare Advantage plans with a certain number of members.
+- CMS did not renew Medicare Cost plans in counties where there are two or more Medicare Advantage plans with a certain number of members.

-- This change will happen in 66 Minnesota counties.
+- Medicare Cost plans are not available in 66 Minnesota counties.

-- Cost plans will continue in the surrounding states of Wisconsin, North Dakota and South Dakota.
+- Cost plans continue in the surrounding states of Wisconsin, North Dakota and South Dakota.

 Please note: If you receive your Medicare Cost coverage through a former employer or union, your enrollment period may vary.
 Please contact your plan administrator.